 Time is a connector, a healer, a redemptive force.
 An unforgiving reminder.

 As an archaeologist, I’ve excavated tombs that have held bodies for 2,000 years.
-The last time those bodies were seen they were surrounded by the weeping faces of those who Rob and his new friendloved them.
+The last time those bodies were seen they were surrounded by the weeping faces of those who loved them.
 Faces lost to time.
 Working in a whisky warehouse, I’ve filled and moved hundreds of casks, which utilize the marvelously innovative technologies developed around the time that those bodies entered the tombs I’ve excavated.
 The casks will sit, for a time, until their wooden staves have had tempered the feistiness of the whisky and imparted the kind of maturation that only happens over time.

 What has prompted this musing on time?
 Is it the momentous occasion of having my book finally published?
 Is it the eager anticipation of drinking a whisky I said I wouldn’t open until the book was published?
 Is it the one week countdown to the launch of my first book tour?
 No. None of the above.
 I was walking down my street this evening and ran into someone who knows about my book and has known about it for nearly three years.
 He asked me, as he always does, when the book is coming out.
 I cheerfully told him it would be next week.
 His response?